DaiaPrado/loan_default_predictor/README.md

 The final model provides:
 -  2 models: Logistic Regression, XGBoost, that predict the probability of a client to default its payment.
+-  Final model with 84% of recall over default clients.
 -  A list of features that where the most important for the training.

 ## Tech Stack